-8.19 The Landscape Officer raised concern with regard to the original submission considering that the initially proposed landscape planting did little to mitigate the proposals or integrate the site within the wider landscape.
+8.22 The Landscape Officer raised concern with regard to the original submission considering that the initially proposed landscape planting did little to mitigate the proposals or integrate the site within the wider landscape.
 Following on from the initial comments the proposed landscape scheme has been extensively revised and expanded in accordance with the Landscape Officers advice.
 The revised proposals have substantially increased the planting buffers around the site and now provide a robust buffer both in terms of depth of planting as well as increasing the size/height of the species proposed.
-Whilst the Landscape Officer retains an in principle concern regarding development in the Gap they have confirmed that the proposed buffer would in time successfully mitigate the proposals and integrate within the wider landscape.
+These landscape proposals have been subsequently revised to accommodate the secondary access required as part of the fire service advice.
+The revised scheme has included an increase in landscape planting.
+Whilst the Landscape Officer retains an in-principal concern regarding development in the Gap they have confirmed that the proposed buffer would in time successfully mitigate the proposals and integrate within the wider landscape.

-8.20 Arboriculture
+8.23 Arboriculture

 As is described above the application site is situated adjacent protected woodland.
-However there are no protected trees proposed to be felled as part of the development and the scheme now proposes extensive areas of new tree planting.
+However, there are no protected trees proposed to be felled as part of the development and the scheme now proposes extensive areas of new tree planting.
 The Arboricultural Officer raised some initial concern that the submitted information did not include surveys of the cable route to the distribution site.
 It has since been clarified that the cable would be laid in the highway and not therefore impact trees adjacent the carriageway.
 Following the submission of the additional planting details the Arboricultural Officer has also confirmed that proposed new planting is suitable.
-As a result the application is considered to have no detrimental impact on tree and complies with Policy E2.
+As a result, the application is considered to have no detrimental impact on tree and complies with Policy E2.

-8.21 Local Gap
+8.24 Local Gap